 Your club may then also like to use social media, email newsletters and your club website to promote the page to continue to reach as many people as possible.

 You may like to live stream updates on fundraising amounts to help build excitement and awareness.

-Crowdfunding targets are not reached 50% of the time, usually due to the project/cause not being promoted or driven hard enough.
+Crowdfunding targets are not reached 50% of the time, usually due to a lack of promotion to the project/cause.

 If clubs are going to use crowdfunding to raise funds they need to spend time to make their fundraising page interesting and drive the promotion using tools like social media.